MicrosoftDocs/azure-docs/articles/virtual-machines/virtual-machines-windows-create-vm-specialized.md

 ---
-title: Create VM from a specialized disk | Microsoft Docs
+title: Create VM from a specialized disk in Azure | Microsoft Docs
 description: Create a new VM by attaching a specialized managed disk or unmanaged disk, in the Resource Manager deployment model.
 services: virtual-machines-windows
 documentationcenter: ''